acransac/streamer/README.md

     stream processed

 ## Transform Events
 One process can float a value downstream with `floatOn`.
-It is used in the return statement, possibly chained with `commit`.
+It is used in the return statement, possibly chained with `commit`:

 * `floatOn:: (Stream, Any) -> Stream`
   | Parameter | Type   | Description                                           |